-- a set of quality standards, known as the Human Services Quality Standards (the standards), which cover the core elements of human service delivery - an assessment process to measure the performance of service providers against the standards (through independent third-party certification, self-assessment or recognition of accreditation under another approved quality system), and - a continuous improvement framework, which supports the participation of people who use services in quality improvement.
+- A set of quality standards, known as the Human Services Quality Standards (the Standards), which cover the core elements of human service delivery. - An assessment process to measure the performance of service providers against the standards (either independent third-party certification, self-assessment or recognition of accreditation under another approved quality system). - A continuous improvement framework, which supports the participation of people who use services in quality improvement.

-The HSQF was developed by the Queensland Government in collaboration with the non-Government sector to increase consistency in service quality, ensure public confidence in service delivery and maintain important safeguards for people who use services.
+The HSQF was developed by the Queensland Government in collaboration with the non-government sector to increase consistency in service quality, ensure public confidence in service delivery and maintain important safeguards for people who use services.
 It is designed to reduce duplication and red tape for human service organisations seeking to demonstrate continuous quality improvement thus allowing those organisations to focus their resources on service provision.